Tandur: Demographics

 According to the 2011 Indian census, Tandur had a population of 71,008, including 35,695 males and 35,310 females.
 The literacy rate is 78% (80.07% for men, 76.03% for women), which is higher than the state average of 67.02%.

 Economy

 Industries in Tandur include blue, green, and yellow-colored limestone that can be used for flooring, wall cladding, and slabs.
 The town is known for cement factories, including the India Cements Limited (ICL), Cement Corporation of India (CCI), Penna Cements, Chettinad Cements, and Vicat Sagar.
-The cement industry, stone mines, quarries, pigeon pea cultivation, and transportation are the main sources of employment.
+The cement industry, stone mines, quarries, pigeon pea(kandikaya in tandur) cultivation, and transportation are the main sources of employment.

+Geographical indication

+Tandur Redgram was awarded the Geographical Indication (GI) status tag from the Geographical Indications Registry, under the Union Government of India, on 6 December 2022.

+Yalal Farmers Producer Company Limited from Vikarabad, proposed the GI registration of 'Tandur Redgram'.
+After filing the application in September 2020, the Pigeon pea was granted the GI tag in 2022 by the Geographical Indication Registry in Chennai, making the name "Tandur Redgram" exclusive to the Pigeon pea cultivated in the region.
+It thus became the first pigeon pea variety from Telangana and the 17th type of goods from Telangana to earn the GI tag.

+The GI tag protects the Tandur Redgram from illegal selling and marketing, and gives it legal protection and a unique identity.